H-E-L-P/dmu_products/dmu1/dmu1_ml_ELAIS-N1/readme.md

 ## Data

-- Isaac Newton Telescope / Wide Field Camera (INT/WFC): The catalogue was provided by Eduardo.
+- Isaac Newton Telescope / Wide Field Camera (INT/WFC): The catalogue was provided by Eduardoi.
+It is store in `dmu0_ELAIS-N1_DXS`.
 The catalogue is described in [this paper](https://academic.oup.com/mnras/article/416/2/927/1055929/Wide-field-optical-imaging-on-ELAIS-N1-ELAIS-N2).

 - UKIRT Infrared Deep Sky Survey / Deep Extragalactic Survey (UKIDSS/DXS): The